Last Updated on June 30, 2020 by Michael Brockbank

-Before you can give bits to a streamer, they need to have more than 50 followers, have more than three concurrent viewers throughout a month and show dedication to streaming.
+Before you can give bits to a streamer, they need to have more than 50 followers, have more than three concurrent viewers throughout the month while showing dedication to streaming.

-Although lurking can help streamers surpass this requirement, it’s still something that often results in frustration and a lack of dedication to keep streaming.
+Although lurking may help streamers surpass this requirement, it’s still something that often results in frustration and a lack of dedication to keep streaming.

 After all, most lurkers don’t donate or interact with the broadcaster.
 In essence, it’s like turning on the TV and walking out of the room for the sake of having it on.